-In contrast to the effect of the singular heat wave of 2003 (affecting relatively shallow depths), the sustained resistivity decrease since 2009 affects greater depths and extends over the entire length of the ERTM profile.
+over the entire length of the ERTM profile.
 It represents the cumulative resistivity decrease caused by and in agreement with the change in the ground temperature regime since 2009 (warmer summers and winters).
-The observed ongoing resistivity decrease therefore confirms the sustained increase of liquid water content within the permafrost layer, which is considered a direct consequence of ground ice degradation.
+The observed ongoing resistivity decrease therefore confirms the sustained increase in liquid water content within the permafrost layer, which is considered a direct consequence of ground ice degradation.

-To facilitate inter-site comparison, we plotted in Fig. 10 the resistivity values for each site determined from the spatial average of a manually selected representative zone within the permafrost.
-Remarkably, all six sites follow a common general trend of long-term resistivity decrease, which is modified by year-to-year variations (e.g. due to meteorological year-to-year variability, irregular dates of the measurement, which may not correspond to the annual maximum thaw depths, or inversion artefacts, see further discussion below).
+To facilitate inter-site comparison, we plotted the resistivity values for each site determined from the spatial average of a manually selected representative zone within the permafrost in Fig. 10.
+Remarkably, all six sites follow a common general trend of long-term resistivity decrease, which is modified by year-to-year variations (e.g. due to meteorological year-to-year variability, irregular dates of the measurement, which may not correspond to the annual maximum thaw depths, or inversion artefacts; see further discussion below).
 Note the distinct reductions in resistivity that occur simultaneously between ~ 2009 and 2013 at all sites except CER, where ERTM monitoring only started in 2013.